How much to replace circuit breaker

 Electrical

 The answer to 'how much to replace circuit breaker' is that the cost can vary significantly depending on several factors.
-Generally, the cost to replace a circuit breaker can range from $75 to $300 or more, depending on the type of breaker, the complexity of the electrical panel, and whether any additional electrical work is required.
+Generally, the cost to replace a circuit breaker can range from $100 to $300 or more, including labor and materials.
+The exact price will depend on the type of breaker, the electrical panel, the complexity of the installation, and your location.

 Frequently Asked Questions